SciML/sciml.ai/news/2022/09/21/compile_time.md

 off this project, was the ability to profile compile times.
 To do this, one uses a mixture of the package [SnoopCompile.jl](https://github.com/timholy/SnoopCompile.jl) with the flamegraph viewing package [ProfileView.jl](https://github.com/timholy/ProfileView.jl).
-When we did that back in the early phase of this project, the flamegraph looked like this:
+When we did that back in the early phase of this project, the profiling code was:

 ```julia
 using OrdinaryDiffEq, SnoopCompile